Long-Term Issues for Birthmothers After Adoption

 First, there can be ongoing grief feelings that birthmothers feel over the loss of their child.
 Even when initial grieving has been completed, grief may re-surface and be felt rather acutely during "anniversary" periods (e.g., the child's birthday).
 Birthmothers in semi-open or closed adoption may grieve their loss of ability to share in their child's significant life events.

-Birthmothers in open adoption arrangements may also have difficulty, for while they may be present at these special events, they are acting as the mother of the child, but instead as more of a close friend or extended family member.
+Birthmothers in open adoption arrangements may also have difficulty, for while they may be present at these special events, they are not acting as the mother of the child, but instead as more of a close friend or extended family member.
 They may grieve the loss of that closer relationship that "could have been" with the child.

 However, grief accompanying closed adoptions may be made a bit lighter as the mother thinks about the opportunities and positive life experiences that the child has likely received with the adoptive family.
 In the open adoption, the birthmother has the added benefit of being able to see first-hand the joy, happiness and opportunities that have been given to the child by the adopted family and realizing that she made it possible by choosing adoption over other options while pregnant.